-Domestic Workers’ Bill of Rights
+Domestic Worker Rights

 Here are the states and cities that have passed domestic workers’ bills of rights and other employee protections.
-GTM Payroll Services monitors labor law developments and this page will be updated as new regulations become available.

 California’s Domestic Worker Bill of Rights extends overtime pay rights to certain personal attendants working in the home who were not previously entitled to overtime pay under California law (Wage Order No. 15, governing household occupations).
 Personal attendants covered by this law are now entitled to overtime pay at 1.5 times their regular rate of pay for any hours worked in excess of nine (9) hours in a day or in excess of 45 hours in a week.

 Learn more about California’s Domestic Worker Bill of Rights.